 The city's wine museum occupies the lower levels of an old palace, and spending two hours wandering its cool stone corridors is a genuine antidote to the midday blaze.
 Basement restaurants throughout Sololaki and Abanotubani serve traditional meals in spaces that have been naturally climate-controlled for centuries.

-For a deeper dive into Tbilisi's neighbourhoods and their character, see our dedicated guide.
+For a deeper look at Tbilisi's neighbourhoods and their character, see our dedicated guide.

 Altitude as Air Conditioning: Day Trips That Drop the Temperature